-The drama "Miura no ďsuke ďbai Tazuna" was made up of 5 acts and its most famous scene, which was the final one in the third act, became an independent drama staged on different titles, the most famous one being "Kajiwara Heiz˘ Homare no Ishikiri".
-This scene is commonly called "Ishikiri Kajiwara" (literally "stone-cutting Kajiwara').
+The drama "Miura no ďsuke K˘bai Tazuna" was made up of 5 acts and its most famous scene, which was the final one in the third act (kiri), became an independent drama staged on different titles, the most famous one being "Kajiwara Heiz˘ Homare no Ishikiri".
+This scene is commonly called "Ishikiri Kajiwara" (literally 'stone-cutting Kajiwara').
 The role of Kajiwara is one of the finest examples of sabakiyaku, belonging to the Kak˘shű collection of dramas set by the star Ichimura Uzaemon XV

-ďba Sabur˘ and his bombastic villainous brother Matano Gor˘, who are both Heike warriors, are at a shrine in Kamakura celebrating their recent victory over the enemy general, Yoritomo, when Kajiwara Heiz˘, who also fought in the same battle, enters and joins them.
+ďba Sabur˘ and his bombastic villainous brother Matano Gor˘, who are both Heike warriors, are at a shrine in Kamakura celebrating their recent victory over the enemy general, Yoritomo, when Kajiwara Kagetoki, who also fought in the same battle, enters and joins them.

 Courtesy of Jean Wilson (1999)

 "The role of Kajiwara is particularly demanding because he has to appear to be a loyal Heike warrior while showing the audience he secretly sympathizes with the Genji and is moved by Rokur˘dayű's plight."
 (Jean Wilson)